Abdullah-57/Virtual-Machine-and-Odoo-Configuration/README.markdown

-# Odoo 18 Installation and Configuration
+# ✨ Odoo 18 Installation and Configuration

-This repository provides a comprehensive guide for installing and configuring Odoo 18 on an Ubuntu Server 24.04.2 LTS virtual machine using VirtualBox, as part of the Software Construction and Development course at FAST – National University of Computer & Emerging Sciences, Islamabad Campus.
+This repository provides a comprehensive guide for installing and configuring Odoo 18 on an Ubuntu Server 24.04.2 LTS virtual machine using VirtualBox.
 It includes step-by-step instructions for setting up the server, installing Odoo, configuring advanced features, and troubleshooting common issues.

+---

-## Project Overview
+## 🌐 Project Overview

 **Objective**: Set up Odoo 18, a business management suite, with a focus on installation, configuration, and customization for small to enterprise-scale deployments.
 The project covers hardware and software requirements, Ubuntu Server setup, Odoo installation, advanced configurations like custom discounts and reports, and testing of sales modules.

-**Course**: Software Construction and Development (Spring 2025)
-**Instructor**: Mr. Junaid Ali Khan
-**Submitted by**: Abdullah Daoud (22I-2626)
-**Institution**: FAST-NUCES, Islamabad Campus
+---

-## Hardware and Software Requirements
+## 🛠️ Hardware and Software Requirements

 ### Hardware Requirements

 - **Small Installations (Up to 5 Users)**:
   - CPU: Dual-core processor
   - RAM: 2 GB